 Veterinary assistants are an integral part of the veterinary team and the Veterinary Assistant Pre-Professional Program is a one-semester noncredit course, which includes more than 90 hours of classroom instruction and 60 hours of observational experience working in a clinical setting to get you ready for your new career.

-The topics covered in the Veterinary Assistant Pre-Professional Program include: medical terminology; animal behavior and handling; medication administration; preventative care; laboratory safety; radiology procedures; surgical prep, monitoring and recovery and aseptic practices to help prevent spread of disease.
+The topics covered in the Veterinary Assistant Pre-Professional Program include: medical terminology; animal behavior and handling; medication administration; preventative care; laboratory safety; radiology procedures; surgical prep, monitoring and recovery, and aseptic practices to help prevent the spread of disease.

 Students who successfully complete the course will receive a Certificate of Completion, which could be used to satisfy some entrance requirements in more advanced veterinary career programs.

-If you are over the age of 18 with a high school diploma or GED and interested in pursuing a career in the veterinary field, but may be unsure where to begin or how to gain experience contact Kathy Stearns at (708) 974-5216 or email@example.com to learn more.
+If you are over the age of 18 with a high school diploma or GED and interested in pursuing a career in the veterinary field but may be unsure where to begin or how to gain experience contact Kathy Stearns using the form below.